Cuaima/my_project/README.md

 - `make clean` - Remove data files.
 - `make all` - Clean and prepare data.

-* You will need to have makefile installed in order to run the makefile commands.
+*You will need to have makefile build system installed in order to run the makefile commands.